philosophy-studyplan/curriculum/index.md

 ### Metaphysics

 Metaphysics is the branch of philosophy that studies the first principles of being, identity and change, space and time, causality, necessity and possibility.
-This class will tackle various topics such as ontology, time and free will to name a few.
-This class has readings and various assignments but no lecture notes.
+The first class will tackle various topics such as ontology, time and free will to name a few.
+It has readings and various assignments but no lecture notes.
 The second one is an alternative class focusing mainly on the concept of free will, but with lecture notes.

 Course | Duration | Effort | Prerequisites
 :-- | :--: | :--: | :--: